Generic Name: Nalbuphine hydrochloride

 Single-dose products contain no bacteriostat or antimicrobial agent and unused portions must be discarded.

 Nalbuphine - Clinical Pharmacology

 Nalbuphine Hydrochloride Injection is a potent analgesic.
-Its analgesic potency is essentially equivalent to that of morphine on a milligram basis.
-Receptor studies show that Nalbuphine hydrochloride binds to mu, kappa, and delta receptors, but not to sigma receptors.
-Nalbuphine hydrochloride is primarily a kappa agonist/partial mu antagonist analgesic.
+Its analgesic potency is essentially equivalent to that of morphine on a milligram basis up to a dosage of approximately 30 mg.

 The opioid antagonist activity of Nalbuphine hydrochloride is one-fourth as potent as nalorphine and 10 times that of pentazocine.

 Nalbuphine hydrochloride may produce the same degree of respiratory depression as equianalgesic doses of morphine.
 However, Nalbuphine Hydrochloride Injection exhibits a ceiling effect such that increases in dose greater than 30 mg do not produce further respiratory depression in the absence of other CNS active medications affecting respiration.